i-am-called-glitchy/gkc/README.md

 A light Electron client for Kirka.io, forked off of juice client.

 > [!IMPORTANT]
-> This fork is currently under development, and while it is OK to use it might have leftover bugs.
+> This fork is currently under development, and while it is OK to use, it might have leftover bugs.
 Please [open issues](https://github.com/i-am-called-glitchy/gkc/issues).

 Currently GKC does not have a dedicated discord.
 You may contact me on discord, my username is `amcalledglitchy.dev`